Option pricing in exponential L\'evy models with transaction costs: Numerical results

 \subsection{Properties of the model}

-In this section we want to analyze the properties of the model and how the option price depends on the level of transaction costs $\theta_b$, $\theta_s$, the risk aversion parameter $\gamma$ and the drift $\mu$.
-We use the Merton process with parameters of Tab. \ref{tab:Mert} to test the properties.
-In Tab. \ref{tab:costs} we show the writer ATM option values for different transaction costs in Fig. \ref{Fig3}.
+In this section we want to analyze the properties of the model and how the option price depends on the level of transaction costs $\theta_b$, $\theta_s$, and on the risk aversion parameter $\gamma$.
+In this numerical experiment, we use the Merton model with parameters of Tab. \ref{tab:parameters}.
+In Tab. \ref{tab:costs} we show the writer ATM option values for different transaction costs.

-In Fig. \ref{Fig10} we can see better how the price for the writer is affected by the change of the transaction costs.
+In Fig. \ref{Fig10} we can see better how the writer price is affected by the change of the transaction costs.
 The picture shows prices for different values of risk coefficient.
 The risk profile of the investor also plays an important role.
-As already shown in \cite{HoNe89}, the writer option price is an increasing function of the risk aversion.
-The Figure \ref{Fig11} confirms their results.
+As already shown in \cite{HoNe89}, the writer price is an increasing function of the risk aversion coefficient.
+Figure \ref{Fig11} confirms their results.

-In all the previous computations we always used the drift term $\mu$ equal to the risk free interest rate $r$.
-This is the same choice of \cite{HoNe89}.
-They do not explain the reasons for their choice, but follow the common practice used in the standard no-arbitrage theory, based on the fact that the option price has to be independent of the expected return of the underlying asset.
-It turns out that this fact is still true in this model, as we can see in Fig. \ref{Fig12}.
-This feature of the model has been analyzed in \cite{Damgaard} for the diffusion case.
-This numerical experiment confirms that the option prices are not very sensitive to the change of the drift $\mu$.